allejok96/jw-scripts/README.md

     cd jw-scripts
     sudo python3 setup.py install

-Next, click on one of the scripts below for more info (the info there can be wrong as the scripts been ported to Python)
+Next, click on one of the scripts below for more info.

 * [jwb-index](https://github.com/allejok96/jw-scripts/wiki/jwb-index) - Download videos from JW Broadcasting, or make playlists.
 Can be used together with **Plex** or **Kodi**.
 * [jwb-stream](https://github.com/allejok96/jw-scripts/wiki/jwb-stream) - Stream from JW Broadcasting in your media player of choice, like **VLC**.
 * [nwt-index](https://github.com/allejok96/jw-scripts/wiki/nwt-index) - Download Bible or publication recordings from JW.ORG, or make playlists.
+* [jwb-rpi](https://github.com/allejok96/jw-scripts/wiki/jwb-rpi) - Play downloaded videos in random order (and some more nice things).

 ## Questions